3li-7assan-Dev1712/BakingApp/README.md

 The app supports a dynamic User Interface to still compatible across all devices and tables with different sizes and resolutions with the help of Fragments.
-It uses the Android Architecture Component (Room, LiveData and ViewModel) to store the data, in addition to that it uses the ExoPlayer library as a VideoPlayer to play the recipe videos along with custom buttons for the player, and finally the user can have a recipe widget in the home screen to keep cooking while the app is in the background with the help of widgets.
+It uses the Android Architecture Component (Room, LiveData and ViewModel) to store the data, in addition to that it uses the ExoPlayer library as a VideoPlayer to play the recipe videos along with custom buttons for the player, and finally the user can have a recipe widget in the home screen to keep cooking while the app is in the background with the help of widgets!.

  <b>Screenshots</b></br>
  Phone:</br>